MaddalenaCella/nf-lcWGS-mapping-and-imputation/README.md

 ## Pipeline results
 ### Output files

-The mapping pipeline produces two outputs: the mapped reads in the data/mapped directory and a merged and processed file (deduplicated and overlapping read pairs clipped) in the data/merged directory.
+The mapping pipeline produces two outputs:
+* the mapped reads in the data/mapped directory
+* a merged and processed file (deduplicated and overlapping read pairs clipped) in the data/merged directory.
 If you want to intermediate files you can add the "publishDir" command as I show in the following example:

 ```
 process	merge {